 New Internet Consumer Behaviors

 Although there was higher stress in the forward/downstream bandwidth (which could be mitigated by provisioning more SC-QAM and/or OFDM data channels), the real bottleneck was in the return/upstream, which has no quick fix, besides proper long-term planning.
 Anyways, we can only hope that everyone learned their lessons and that MSOs are not only planning, but acting, on adding more bandwidth and flexibility to their HFC plants.
 The potential short- and long-term solutions would depend on the region of the world, footprint and the types of subscribers being served.
-Here is where Extended Spectrum DOCSIS (ESD) and High Split come into play for the coaxial plant, as a mid-to-long term enabler of high speed and high availability Internet services.
+Here is where Extended Spectrum DOCSIS (ESD), High Split and Mid Split come into play for the coaxial plant, as a mid-to-long term enabler of high speed and high availability Internet services.

 New and Stronger Competition